MileHacker Logo

 Faial Island Horta

 Accessibility: Straightforward and simple.
-A frequent ferry service operates from Madalena, Pico, to Horta, Faial; crossings span approximately 30 minutes.
+A frequent ferry service is active from Madalena, Pico, to Horta, Faial; crossings span about 30 minutes.
 This brief journey makes Faial a favored day trip destination.

 Time Required: A full day to explore Horta and visit natural attractions like Capelinhos and Caldeira.